 Professor Duncan McCargo

 My ESRC-funded ninth book, Tearing Apart the Land: Islam and Legitimacy in Southern Thailand (Cornell University Press 2008) won the Asia Society's inaugural Bernard Schwartz Book Prize for 2009, worth $20,000.
-Jury co-chair Professor Carol Gluck described it as a 'vivid on-the-ground account of the Thai insurgency showing how national politics, rather than minority religion, drives the violence that is too often ascribed either to ethnicity or Islam.
-This is a lesson that applies not only to Southeast Asia but to many parts of the world.'
+I have recently been active in policy circles, promoting the argument that Thailand’s southern conflict is a political problem that will ultimately require a political solution somewhere along the autonomy spectrum.

-I come from a family of teachers: I've taught for two years in a Japanese high school, worked as a TESOL teacher in Bangkok and Singapore, and have taught at university level in both Japan and Cambodia.
-I hold a PG Certificate in Learning and Teaching in Higher Education from the University of Leeds.
+I come from a family of teachers: I have taught for two years in a Japanese high school, worked as a TESOL teacher in Bangkok, and lectured at university level in both Japan and Cambodia.
+I hold a Postgraduate Certificate in Learning and Teaching in Higher Education from the University of Leeds.

-I teach 'Politics in Japan' (and have published two editions of a popular textbook based on this course), as well as 'Politics and International Relations of Pacific Asia', and the MA module 'Political Change in Southeast Asia'.
+I teach 'Politics in Japan' (on which I have published three editions of a popular textbook), as well as 'Politics and International Relations of Pacific Asia', and the MA module 'Political Change in Southeast Asia'.

 - Elections and political parties